-This switch is located on the large electrical enclosure on the back of the machine.
-After turning off the machine, you must wait 11/2 minutes to turn it back on.
-The Spindle and Vertical amplifiers require time to power themselves down.
+This switch is located in the large electrical enclosure on the back of the machine.
+After turning off the machine, you must wait 1 minute to turn it back on.
+The Spindle and Vertical amplifiers require time to reset themselves.
 This switch must be turned off in order to open the electrical enclosure door.

-Spindle Start/Stop:
+Spindle Start:

-This button is used to turn the spindle rotation on and off.
+This button is used to turn the Spindle rotation on.
 When the Spindle Start button is pressed the spindle will rotate in a clockwise direction at the speed indicated on the display.
-Pressing this button while the spindle is rotating will cause the spindle rotation to stop.
+The Spindle will not start if the machine is in float or neutral.

-The Spindle will not start if the machine is in Rapid Up, Rapid Down, Float or Neutral.
+The Spindle will not start if the machine is in Rapid Up or Down travel.